Addressing Bias in Online Selection with Limited Budget of Comparisons: Dynamic threshold algorithm for groups

-which corresponds to the success probability of the algorithm with a threshold $\lfloor \w N \rfloor$ in the secretary problem.
-This behavior stems from the fact that with an unlimited budget, the decision-maker can make comparisons at each step, which allows them to assess whether the current candidate is better than all the ones observed previously.
-The problem becomes equivalent to the classical secretary problem.
+Note that, for $B = \infty$, the asymptotic success probability in the previous theorem corresponds to the success probability of the algorithm with a threshold $\lfloor \w N \rfloor$ in the secretary problem.
+Indeed, with an unlimited budget, the decision-maker can assess at each step whether the current candidate is the best so far, and the problem becomes equivalent to the classical secretary problem.

+\paragraph{Alternative comparison model.} In the alternative comparison model presented in Section \ref{sec:setup}, the single threshold algorithm $\A^B_T$ can be adapted to guarantee the same success probability at the cost of $K-1$ additional comparisons.
+After the first $T$ candidates are rejected, $K-1$ comparisons are made between the maximums from each group to identify the best candidate so far.
+The algorithm then keeps track of the best candidate: whenever a new candidate is the best in their group, they are compared to the current best candidate using a single comparison, and the latter is updated accordingly.
+This approach enjoys the same guarantees as in Theorem \ref{thm:single-thresh}, but with a budget of $K + B - 1$ instead of $B$.

 The next corollary measures how the success probability of the single threshold algorithm, in the setting with $K$ groups, converges to $1/e$ as the budget increases.

 \begin{corollary} The success probability of the single-threshold algorithm with threshold $T = \lfloor N/e \rfloor$ and budget $B \geq 0$ satisfies